Virtual-FCS/XInTheLoop/README.md

 ## License

 This library is shared under an MIT license.
-For more information, please see the file LICENSE.
+For more information, please see the [LICENSE file](LICENSE).